 This type of research is included in the quantitative research with cross sectional study design.
 Population used around the nurses who work in Cibinong Hospital inpatient unit in 2014 of 120 nurses.
-This study used a technique stratified disproportionate random sampling strata used Lovin formula.
-More detailed population and the number of samples in outpatient unit Cibinong Hospital, as shown in the following table:
+This technique stratified used a disproportionate random sampling strata formula.
+More used Lovin detailed population and the number of samples in outpatient unit Cibinong Hospital, as shown in the following table: